dustinpfister/blog_posts/_posts/threejs-camera-move.md

 All of these classes are worth looking into in depth in order to really know how to move things around, not just cameras but many objects in general.

-### You might want to check out the Three.js orbit controls, and other official controls first
+### You might want to check out the Orbit Controls, and other official controls as a way to move a camera by way of user input

 When it comes to moving a camera the first thing you might want to figure out is if you just want to move about in the scene using the mouse.
 I often use the Orbit Controls that are in the examples folder of the Three.js repository for many of my examples as a way to be able to have the basic typical movement right away.
 There are also a number of other options when it comes to official controls use in the official three.js examples, as well as many other useful libraries to work with in the examples folder.